-Our amended and restated bylaws and corporate governance guidelines to be in place immediately prior to the consummation of this offering provide our board of directors with flexibility to combine or separate the positions of chair of the board of directors and Chief Executive Officer and to implement a lead director in accordance with its determination that utilizing one or the other structure would be in the best interests of our company.
-Dr. Goldsmith currently serves as the chair of the board of directors and Mr. Borisy currently serves as the lead independent director of the board.
-In his role as lead independent director, Mr. Borisy presides over the executive sessions of the board of directors and acts as a liaison between management and the board of directors.
+Our amended and restated bylaws and corporate governance guidelines to be in place immediately prior to the consummation of this offering provide our board of directors with flexibility to combine or separate the positions of Chair of the board of directors and Chief Executive Officer and to implement a lead director in accordance with its determination that utilizing one or the other structure would be in the best interests of our company.

+presides over the executive sessions of the board of directors and acts as a liaison between management and the board of directors.